brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ## `f`-strings

-Given that this paper proposes [UDL support](#support-for-user-defined-literals) and [a `std::string` constructor](#standard-library-design), there doesn't seem to be any reason to add an additional language feature to directly produce a `std::string`:
+Given that this paper proposes [UDL support](#support-for-user-defined-literals), there doesn't seem to be any reason to add an additional language feature to directly produce a `std::string`:

 ::: std
 ```cpp